masterdisk/asm-project/README.md

 ## 6. Test
-1.The board (with the code already luploaded) needs to be powered on by being plugged to a computer ort to a battery 2.Temperature in Celsius will be shown as default
+1. The board (with the code already luploaded) needs to be powered on by being plugged to a computer ort to a battery
+2. Temperature in Celsius will be shown as default
-3.By pressing the button the lcd changes the values to Kelvin,Fahrenheit and back to Celsius
+3. By pressing the button the lcd changes the values to Kelvin,Fahrenheit and back to Celsius

 ## 7. Risk assessment